scientific-python/specs/spec-0010/index.md

 ## Description

-SPEC 10 provides guidelines and best practices for maintaining a changelog file for libraries in the Scientific Python ecosystem.
+SPEC 10 provides guidelines for creating and maintaining documentation related to releases for libraries in the Scientific Python ecosystem.

 ### Core Project Endorsement